openvinotoolkit/openvino_notebooks/README.md

 - You may also need to install [pip](https://pip.pypa.io/en/stable/installing/) and/or python-venv (depending on your Linux distribution)

 - On Windows, if you have installed multiple versions of Python, use `py -3.7` when creating your virtual environment to specify a supported version (in this case 3.7)

+---
+\* Other names and brands may be claimed as the property of others.